biopmr/ModExo/README.md

 This project is on it's initial stages.
 If you want to contribute, take a look at the [Issues](https://github.com/biopmr/ModExo/issues) for already identified needs or at the [main code](https://github.com/biopmr/ModExo/blob/master/arduino_control/arduino_control.ino) and identify issues yourself!

 ## Testing
 The hardware is not easy to set up by yourself.
-An workflow to test remote contributions is still needed.
+A workflow to test remote contributions is still needed.
 For now, just contact the e-mail below and we'll upload the changes and publish the results.

 ## Contact
 rafaelsanchezsouza@gmail.com